bhaumiktiwari7/Dynamics/Learning Dynamics with LGNN.md

 Gives different examples, specifcally with drag force and how it applies to all nodes at equal pressure.

-Physical systems such as 8-link system, 10-link system, and tensegrity structure are using to visualize the physical systems and models that are already trained.
+Physical systems such as 8-link system, 10-link system, and tensegrity structure are used to visualize the physical systems and models that are already trained.

+These systems help show us the difference in the output/predictions between LGNN, GNS, LGN, and CLNN.
+As we can see, the LGNN results produce the least amount of energy and rollout error.
+This shows us that it is quite effective in reducing the errors it makes in simulations.

 ![Image](Physical_system_simulation_results.png)